tomwayson/esri-react-router-example/README.md

       if (err) {
         console.error(err)
       }
-      // hide the loading indicator and show the map this.setState({
-        loaded: true
-      })
       this._createMap()
     }, options)
   } else {
-    // ArcGIS api is already loaded, just create the map this._createMap()
+    // arcgis api is already loaded, just create the map this._createMap()
   }
 },